Mohamed-ait-alla/Python-Random-Password-Generator/README.md

 ## Installation

-To get started, clone this repository to your local machine:
+1. To get started, clone this repository to your local machine:

     ```bash
     git clone https://github.com/Mohamed-ait-alla/Python-Random-Password-Generator.git

-Navigate to the project directory
+2. Navigate to the project directory

     ```bash

-    cd python-random-password-generator
+    cd Python-Random-Password-Generator

 ## Requirements

-Make sure you have Python 3.x installed on your Windows operating system.
+- Make sure you have Python 3.x installed on your Windows operating system.
 You may need to install additional modules that do not come with pip.

-For the console version, install the following modules:
+- For the console version, install the following modules:

     ```bash
     pip install termcolor pyfiglet pyperclip

-For the GUI version, install:
+- For the GUI version, install:

     ```bash
     pip install tkinter pyperclip

 ## Usage